ElMehdiLebbar/SeuleJs/README.md

-# :trident: Introduction :octocat:
+# 🔱 Introduction :octocat:
-:beginner: Seule is A complete fast :bicyclist:, small, and feature-rich JavaScript Framework.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers :globe_with_meridians:.
+🔰 Seule is A complete fast 🚴‍♂, small, and feature-rich JavaScript Framework.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers 🧙‍♂.

-# :o: Getting Started
+# 👑 Getting Started

 You can create an index.html file and include Seule with: